MoldyMacaroniX/moldygd.com/_src/posts/how-to-downgrade-geometry-dash.md

 ---
 title: How To Downgrade Geometry Dash And Restore Your Mods
 date: 2024-06-05
+desc: How to downgrade Geometry Dash from 2.206 to 2.204 on Steam (Windows)
 ---

 Follow [this YouTube tutorial](https://youtu.be/44HBxzC_RTg) and use the following **magic numbers:**